mayyamark/quiz-app/README.md

 - **PORT**: *server listening port*, if no other chosen, the default would be 5000;
 - **DB_USER**: the *username* of your MariaDB account;
 - **DB_PASSWORD**: the *password* of your MariaDB account;
-- **SECRET_KEY**: *secret data*, for a possible access, please contact us;
+- **SECRET_KEY**: a string or buffer containing the secret (symmetric) or PEM-encoded public key (asymmetric) for verifying the token's signature;

 ## Step III:
-Open the Terminal in the server folder and type the following command:
+Open the Terminal in the server folder and type the following commands:
 ```
+npm i
 npm run start:dev
 ```
 **Now our Express server is listening for requests.**